nais/doc/docs/persistence/open-search.md

 We recommend that you set up your own alerts so that you can react to problems in your OpenSearch instance.
 Aiven uses Telegraf to collect and present metrics, so available metrics can be found in the [Telegraf documentation](https://github.com/influxdata/telegraf).

-We have configured our Prometheus instances in GCP to scrape the OpenSearch clusters in Aiven, so these metrics should be available in Grafana.
+In order to receive metrics in Grafana, you need to configure a [ServiceIntegration](#ServiceIntegration) for your OpenSearch instance.

 Particularly relevant input plugins are: